First came text

 OK so music…

 You can apply a similar approach to music.
 Train a transformer on the musical note instructions in MIDI files, and then give it some starting parameters, and it can generate further musical instructions.
 OpenAI built such a system, called MuseNet.
 Here is what transpired when world-unfamous producer skierpage told MuseNet to improvise in the style of Disney starting from Beethoven’s Für Elise.
 The piano continues well enough, but then the meth-addled drummer comes in from another planet and goes nuts, and then it ends with a piano flourish.
 I can’t imagine a human being coming up with this.

 OpenAI has now moved on to generating actual waveforms of music with its new system, called Jukebox.
-I think the main motivation is it can generate someone singing lyrics as well as instrumental performances.
+I think the main motivation is it can generate someone singing lyrics as well as the instrumental performances.
 This is crazy.
-It learns to compress digital music files at 44,000 samples a second down to a much smaller compressed representation that only it understands, and then if you ask for music in some style it will create music in that compressed representation and “blow it back up” into 10,000,000 samples making up a musical waveform.
+It learns to compress digital music files at 44,000 samples a second down to a much smaller compressed representation that only it understands, and then if you ask for music in some style it creates music in that compressed representation and “blows it back up” into millions of samples making up a musical waveform.

 Here’s “Rock, in the style of Elvis Presley.”

 It’s weird, like a broken radio tuning into a performance by a rock and roll garage band in love with Elvis but they only heard his songs on their own broken radio.
 And the AI has learned that Elvis was frequently interrupted by crowd noises and cheering, so after a while it throws that in too.